 Sarcoids are skin tumours which vary enormously in size and shape on your horse’s body, depending where can dictate how much of a problem they can be.
 Sarcoids are more prevalent on geldings and are located mostly on the chest, under belly, sheath, groin, around the eyes and nostrils.
 There are many types of sarcoids including occult, verrucous, nodular, fibroblastic, malevolent.
 There is no magical cure for sarcoids in horses but Aloe Vera, Manuka and Neem have all been reported to help maintain a healthier environment, to minimise sarcoids and to protect from infection, spreading and fly irritation.

 Neem oil contains vitamin E, collagen and many essential amino acids which help restore moisture and elasticity to your horse’s skin and coat.
-It can therefore be used on dry and sensitive skin and for wound care.
+It can therefore be used on dry and sensitive skin and for minor wound care.
 The collagen properties of neem oil promote healthy, new skin and reduce scar tissue.
 Neem also encourages healthy hair re-growth, very important for horse owners.
-Neem oil has anti-fungal, anti-bacterial and anti-inflammatory properties.
-Neem oil has been scientifically tested for use against midges.
-The University of Edinburgh1 evaluated Neem oil for “repellent and anti-feedant activity” against the biting midge Culicoides impunctatus and concluded that blood-feeding by the midge was “significantly reduced by topical applications of Neem oil”.
+Neem oil has anti-fungal, anti-bacterial and anti-inflammatory properties making it ideal for first aid and minor wound care.

 For Uses of Neem Oil see FAQ’s